dcodeIO/Friends/README.md

 ------------
 We'll be happy to review your pull request or issue...

-* if you'd like to add a language file for your native language.
+* if you'd like to add a your native language.
 * if you'd like to contribute game-specific logic for your favorite game.
 * if you have found a bug or require a specific feature.